 All About Superstar Baseball

-The Superstar Baseball board games were first released in 1971 as Sports Illustrated Baseball, but they have changed a great deal since then.
-The 1973 version was released as All-Time All-Star Baseball and included each of the original American League and National League teams with the twenty-five best players from each team's history.
+The Superstar Baseball board games were first released in 1971 as Sports Illustrated Baseball, but they have changed significantly since then.
+The 1973 version was released as All-Time All-Star Baseball.
+It included each of the original American League and National League teams, with the twenty-five best players in each team's history.
 The 1974 version was released as Superstar Baseball and was simply the All-Time All-Star edition altered to provide an individual card format.

-There are a total of 96 pitcher and batter cards for the all time best players as chosen by Sports Illustrated.
+There are 96 pitcher and batter cards for the all-time best players as chosen by Sports Illustrated.
 Although unrealistic, this tabletop version of America's pastime allows you to match up great hitters like Babe Ruth and Lou Gehrig against pitchers like Cy Young and Sandy Koufax.

-This is also fairly quick to play and therefore youngster friendly.
+This is also fairly quick to play and, therefore, youngster friendly.
 A full 9-innings only takes about twenty minutes to play.
-An added benefit is that this activity can be played by a single player.
+An added benefit is that a single player can play this activity.

 History of the Game

-The 1971 version had large, 11" x 17" tri-fold charts.
-The front of each team's chart showed players' names, jersey numbers, and basic statistics for the 1970 season including batters' home runs, averages and RBIs and then wins, losses, and ERAs were included for pitchers.
+The 1971 version had large, 11" x 17" trifold charts.
+The front of each team's chart showed players' names, jersey numbers, and basic statistics for the 1970 season, including batters' home runs, averages, and RBIs.
+Wins, losses, and ERAs were included for pitchers.
 Once you opened the chart, you'd find batter's charts for lefties and righties and ratings for bunters.
-A third batting chart was included on the inside for pitchers while the pitching charts were located on the tri-fold's back.
-Another panel of the tri-fold showed a ballpark layout and included notes about the particular team.
-This large tri-fold layout was not a favorite of players.
+A third batting chart was included on the inside for pitchers, while the pitching charts were located on the trifold's back.
+Another panel of the trifold showed a ballpark layout and included notes about the particular team.
+This large trifold layout was not a favorite of players.